-The Management Board is chaired by the Chief Executive, and has delegated powers from the Board of Directors to oversee the day-to-day management of an effective system of integrated governance, risk management and internal control across the whole of the organisation's activities (both clinical and non-clinical), which also supports the achievement of the organisation's objectives.
-Management Board also has delegated authority to approve business cases for the establishment of new clinical posts, service developments and capital projects up to a specified limit.
-The Management Board has also continued in its role of monitoring progress against the completion of projects of key organisational importance in line with the Improving Together methodology.
+The Trust Management Executive (TME, previously Management Board) is chaired by the Chief Executive, and has delegated powers from the Board of Directors to oversee the day-to-day management of an effective system of integrated governance, risk management and internal control across the whole of the organisation's activities (both clinical and non-clinical), which also supports the achievement of the organisation's objectives.
+TME also has delegated authority to approve business cases for the establishment of new clinical posts, service developments and capital projects up to a specified limit.
+In addition, it has continued in its role of monitoring progress against the completion of projects of key organisational importance in line with the Improving Together methodology.